 DEFENCEMAN OF THE YEAR: WARNER YOUNG

 Thunderbirds rookie defenceman Warner Young led all team blueliners in scoring during the regular season with 3 goals and 28 assists in 53 games.

-His 28 assists also tied the team record for most assists by a rookie defenceman in a regular season, joining Barnabas Birkeland (2003).
+His 28 assists also tied the team record for most assists by a rookie defenceman in a regular season, joining Barnabas Birkeland (2003) and Steven Bellini (2018).

 The Newberry, Michigan native became the first Thunderbird rookie defenceman to win the Defenceman of the Year Award since Steven Bellini (2018).